QihangFan/qihangfan.github.io/README.md

 - [2023 ASUS ProArtist Awards Animation Top 30](https://www.asus.com/campaign/ASUS-ProArtist-Awards-2023/us/winner.php) by ASUSTeK Computer Inc.
 <br><br>

-This web project results from the exploration of the overlapping fields of architecture design, digital media practice, user experience design, and immersive web experience.
-It allows audiences to discover design features interactively and responsively within a website presentation format for desktop, tablet, and mobile devices.
-Users can navigate in the virtual environment regarding both macro and micro observation levels.
-It suggests the possible format of future NFT architectural products following the Web 3.0 and Metaverse tides.
+The design results from the overlapping fields of architecture, digital media, user experience, and immersive web design.
+Traditional 2D diagrams and renderings often fall short of capturing the richness of architectural concepts and spatial experiences.
+To remedy this, web-based interactive digital media has been introduced.
+Easily accessible via a web browser, it offers users an accessible seamless 3D immersive experience without the need for specialized VR technology.
+It addresses challenges in understanding advanced architectural concepts and visualizing complex fashion design workflows inclusively and responsively across various digital platforms.
 <br><br>

 **Quick Link:**